Onwrikbaar/NeoDK/README.md

 - a pulse-based device that can store and play user-created routines (planned for 2025).

 ### Caveat
-NeoDK is not a production-ready set of blueprints.
+NeoDK is _NOT_ a ready-for-play e-stim box.
 It is a minimal viable design (MVD) of a powerful and highly efficient electrostimulation device that is not limited by 2-pole 'channels' or strictly TENS-like waveforms.
+Schematic and board CAD files are included, but to get a working device involves soldering as well as programming.

+### Licensing
-It can do things no commercially available e-stim box comes close to.
-If this appeals to you but you still would like to have more features than NeoDK offers, by all means use NeoDK as the foundation for your own design - while observing this project's [Licence](LICENSE.txt).
+NeoDK's electronics and firmware can do things no commercially available e-stim box comes close to.
+If this appeals to you but you would like to have more features than NeoDK offers, by all means use NeoDK as the foundation for your own design - while observing this project's [Licence](LICENSE.txt).
 Regarding licensing for commercial / non-open source purposes, please contact the author.

 ### Why to start simple
 "A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system." -- John Gall